JGM-econ/academic/content/other.md

 {{< image-wrap src="media/JG6.jpg" alt="Sailing on the Solent" align="left" >}}

 **Communication is key.** There are indeed many, many things happening at the same time.
-This is true both on the boat, e.g. during a maneuver that requires coordination across the crew, and outside of it, e.g. the other boats, the marks or the dangers in the water.
+From a maneuver that requires coordination across the crew to external factors such as the other boats, the marks or the dangers in the water, communication is at the center of everything.
 It is very easy to get overloaded with information, but lack of communication can likewise be dangerous given the number of moving parts on the boat.

 <div class="clear">
 </div>